Brief: An in-depth article that covers almost all the questions around using PPA in Ubuntu and other Linux distributions.

 Ubuntu Software Center doesn’t help here.
 You’ll have to use Synaptic package manager here which has more advanced features.

-You can install Synaptic from Software Center or use the command below:
+You can install Synaptic in Ubuntu from Software Center or use the command below:

 sudo apt install synaptic